leaves in storm drain

 Jump To:

-If you observe stormwater pollution, call the Stormwater Helpline at 919-996-3940 or send an email to IllegalDischarge@raleighnc.gov.
+If you see stormwater pollution, call the Stormwater Helpline at 919-996-3940 or email IllegalDischarge@raleighnc.gov.

-If you observe or experience a water line break, contact the Raleigh Water Call Center at 919-996-3245.
+If you see or experience a water line break, contact the Raleigh Water Call Center at 919-996-3245.

 Sediment Overview

-Sediment is the loose sand, clay, silt and other soil particles that settle at the bottom of bodies of water.
-Sediment comes from stream bank erosion, construction sites, and areas of disturbed land.
-Break down of plants and animals is another large source of sediment in our rivers, lakes, and streams.
+Sediment is the loose sand, clay, silt and other soil particles that suspend or settle within our streams, lakes, and creeks.
+Sediment often comes from stream bank erosion, construction sites, and areas of disturbed land that are exposed to stormwater.

-While sedimentation is a part of the environment, too much sediment, especially over a short period of time, can pollute water bodies by:
+While sedimentation is a natural process in the environment, too much sedimentation, especially over a short period of time, can pollute water bodies by:

 3 Ways to Prevent Sediment Pollution